-The reality is that dance scenes in most Western countries are inherently unstable because they depend on constant need for classes and marketing for funding and styles of dancing that are the most visually appealing are also most marketable.
-Because of its emphasis on culture and limited marketability tango estilo milonguero is more likely to be organised locally by non-profit organisations and connoisseurs who enjoy social dancing to traditional tango music.
+The reality is that social dancing scenes that are based on studio dancing lessons rather than some sort of a community are inherently unstable because they depend on constant need for the marketing of lessons, and styles of dancing that are the most visually appealing are also the most marketable.
+Because of its emphasis on culture and limited marketability Tango Estilo Milnguero is more likely to be organised locally by non-profit organisations and connoisseurs who enjoy social dancing to traditional tango music.
 It might not turn you into a rock star, but it provides enjoyment of classical Argentine tango.

 Selecting a teacher